 Cost & Price Analysis

 Globally, prices for OCTG have been driven purely by supply & demand factors and cyclical nature of the Oil & Gas Industry.
 Historical, prices for OCTG have been volatile reaching the top in 2008.
 The 2003-2008 periods showed the steepest increase, with some cases showing more than a 100% price escalation in a 4 year time period.
-Overall, prices for OCTG showed a decreasing trend 2008 onwards, with even bigger pressure on OCTG suppliers in 2015 2017.
+Overall, prices for OCTG showed a decreasing trend from 2008 onwards, with even bigger pressure on OCTG suppliers in 2015 and 2017.

 For the majority of mills, the Middle East market is a high margin segment and one of the keys for their businesses; price wars are evident, in particular at times of low demand elsewhere.
 Overall, prices for OCTG in the Middle East are competitive, with opportunities for more competitive pricing when excess OCTG supply becomes available elsewhere ( e.g. Brazil), due to seasonal factors that affect drilling activity.

 Prices for OCTG are poised to grow by 8%-15% in 2018 and 2019, as a result of 1) adapted supplier base, 2) Price escalation of raw materials 3) Increase in demand ( de-stocking was done already).

 Key drivers affecting costs and driving prices are Materials Costs and Freight Costs for Group 1 and Group2 OCTG and QA/QC, Manufacturing Processes and Materials Costs for other Groups and proprietary grades.
 OCTG manufacturers are driven by supply and demand, so their margins get affected by 1) prices; 2) low utilization of production capacity resulting in high idle capacity and overheads, hence increasing production cost per unit.